Preview

 Aim and Scope

-The journal publishes original and review articles aimed at studying the current state of world science in order to improve the efficiency of scientific research management in the field of computer science and information technology.
+The journal publishes original and review articles aimed at studying the current state of global science with the goal of improving the effectiveness of research management in computer science and information technology.

-The main purpose of the peer-reviewed scientific and practical journal "Informatics" – is to present new significant results of scientific and practical research of scientists and specialists of Belarus and other countries in such areas as:
+The primary goal of the peer-reviewed scientific and practical journal "Informatics" is to present new significant results of scientific and practical research by scientists and specialists from Belarus and other countries in the following areas:

-• theoretical foundations, models and methods of computer science;
+• theoretical foundations, models, and methods of informatics;

-• information technologies and systems in scientific research, medicine, industry, logistics, social sphere and government activities;
+• information technologies and systems in scientific research, medicine, industry, logistics, social services, and government;

 • information technologies for product and process design;

-• digital signal processing, including images and speech;
+• digital signal processing, including image and speech;

-• publication of new significant scientific and practical results, methodological, educational and review materials of scientists and students of Belarus, near and far abroad;
+• to publish new significant scientific and practical results from projects and dissertations by scientists and postgraduate students from Belarus, neighboring countries, and beyond;

-• involvement of leading Belarusian and foreign scientists and specialists for professional discussion of the development of computer science and the use of information technologies;
+• to engage leading Belarusian and international scientists and specialists in professional discussions on the development of informatics and the use of information technology;

-• improving the efficiency of joint work of scientists and practitioners in the field of computer science and information technology at the international level.
+• to enhance the effectiveness of collaboration between scientists and practitioners in the field of informatics and information technology at the international level.

-Belarusian and foreign scientists and practitioners, as well as students of higher educational institutions working in the field of computer science and information technology are invited to publish articles in the journal.
+We invite Belarusian and international scientists, postgraduate students, and specialists working in computer science and information technology to publish in the journal.

 Section Policies